Butyric acid: Fermentable fiber sources

 Highly-fermentable fiber residues, such as those from resistant starch, oat bran, pectin, and guar are transformed by colonic bacteria into short-chain fatty acids (SCFA) including butyrate, producing more SCFA than less fermentable fibers such as celluloses.
 One study found that resistant starch consistently produces more butyrate than other types of dietary fiber.
 The production of SCFA from fibers in ruminant animals such as cattle is responsible for the butyrate content of milk and butter.

 Fructans are another source of prebiotic soluble dietary fibers which can be digested to produce butyrate.
 They are often found in the soluble fibers of foods which are high in sulfur, such as the allium and cruciferous vegetables.
 Sources of fructans include wheat (although some wheat strains such as spelt contain lower amounts), rye, barley, onion, garlic, Jerusalem and globe artichoke, asparagus, beetroot, chicory, dandelion leaves, leek, radicchio, the white part of spring onion, broccoli, brussels sprouts, cabbage, fennel, and prebiotics, such as fructooligosaccharides (FOS), oligofructose, and inulin.

+Dietary patterns strongly influence colonic butyrate production, as certain foods contain high levels of fermentable fibres that are preferentially metabolized by butyrate-producing bacteria.
+Resistant starch–rich foods such as cooked-and-cooled potatoes, rice, and legumes substantially increase luminal butyrate concentrations compared with lower-fermentability fibres.
+Soluble fibres found in oats, barley β-glucans, pectin-rich fruits (apples, citrus), and guar gum similarly enhance microbial butyrate formation.